International SEO: How to expand your website to another country

 Before we get into what each is, as well as the pros and cons, we need to know what encourages Google to rank a website in one particular location.
-You may be familiar with the basic elements they’re looking for (relevant backlinks, quality content etc.) but in this case we’re talking solely about location signals.
+You may be familiar with the basic elements they’re looking for, such as relevant backlinks, quality content etc. In this case, we’re talking solely about location signals.

-The top signs it looks at are:
+The top signs Google looks at include:

-- Whether the site has a ccTLD - For example, a domain name ending in .com.au for Australia or .co.nz for New Zealand.
+Whether the site has a ccTLD.
+For example, a domain name ending in .com.au for Australia or .co.nz for New Zealand.

 Signals that were once thought to be relevant, but no longer are, include:

 With this knowledge, let’s look at the pros and cons of each site structure.
-There’s no universal winner, as with most questions, the answer is: 'it depends…'.
+There’s no universal winner, as with most SEO questions, the answer is: 'it depends…'.